-Disputes regarding employees' work and wage conditions should primarily be resolved in the workplace in compliance with the local order of negotiation (section 26 of the collective agreement).
+Disputes regarding employees' work and wage conditions should primarily be resolved in the workplace in compliance with the local order of negotiation.
 Each party can avail itself of its own union's advisory services during workplace-specific negotiations.
-The purpose of any support or advice that may be provided for unions is to help the negotiations to flow smoothly and identify a solution to the dispute within the workplace.
+The purpose of any support or advice that may be provided by unions is to help the negotiations to flow smoothly and identify a solution to the dispute within the workplace.